 - Marine operations are extremely tide-dependent.

-- The dilapidated old Route 9 bridge over both Drag Channel and Great Egg Harbor will be removed and replaced.
+- The dilapidated old Route 9 bridge over both Drag Channel and Great Egg Harbor was removed and replaced.
 The unsafe mile and a half long structure has been closed to traffic since 2004.

-- The new structures will incorporate a multi-use path connecting Somers Point and Beesley’s Point.
+- The new structures incorporate a multi-use path connecting Somers Point and Beesley’s Point.

 - Grooving services were included in the project scope of this high profile project per New Jersey Turnpike Authority requirements.